Brandy Colbert (she/her)

 “I grew up surrounded by books, and I’m committed to writing stories that reflect the beautiful diversity of our world in all its forms.
 It’s a privilege to write for young people, and I love helping them take pride in developing and sharing their own stories.”

 Brandy graduated from Missouri State University with a degree in print journalism.
-She also minored in English Literature, where she was exposed to a diverse slate of writers whose work would change her reading (and writing) life forever — most notably Toni Morrison’s Sula.
+She also minored in English Literature, where she was exposed to a diverse slate of writers whose work would change her reading and writing life forever — most notably Toni Morrison’s Sula.
 Brandy has worked as an editor for numerous national magazines focused on health and fitness, food, and entertainment.
-She currently works as a copy editor for magazines and books, and is a faculty member in the MFAC program at Hamline University.
+She is a faculty member in the MFAC program at Hamline University and a freelance copy editor.

 These days, Brandy lives and writes in sunny Los Angeles.